comes-group/cif/README.md

 # COMES Image Format

 This is an image format designed to be as bad and inefficient as possible.
-It is uncompressed, similar to BMP, and uses Polish words instead of binary data.
+It is uncompressed, storing raw pixels just like BMP, and uses Polish words instead of binary data.
 Even for storing numbers.

 ## Why?